batuhanozel20/deathRace/README.md

 1) Self Space (Axisses should not be world's, they should be my car's) (DONE) ✓

 2) If there is no speed, car should not rotate towards y axis.
-(DONE) ✓

 3) If player stop pushing gas, car should not stop immediately.
-(DONE) ✓

 4) Driving Mechanic should be improved.

 5) Car's Acceleration Mechanic should be added.
-(DONE) ✓

 6) A Track Should be Designed.